ldwilker10/dsc-phase-1-project-v2-4/README_draft.md

 ### Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.
-I will be exploring what types of films are currently doing the best at the box office translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+I will be exploring what types of films are currently doing the best at the box office and translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.

 ### The Data